peter-duongGHub/2024-PeterDuong_T1A2/README.md

 - The use of background colours/images for text components helps with readability of text when used in conjunction with complimentary colours.
 ### Use of line-height, font-size, word-spacing, font-family, letter-spacing
 - For readability purposes all the mentioned properties were set to the recommended sizes.
 This makes reading the document easier.
+### Contact Page Form
+- Contact Page is a form that can be filled by the visitor or viewer for any enquiries or employment opportunities for me

 ### Coolors
 ![Screenshot of Coolors](./doc/Coolors.png)